Chemaclass/JiraStatusNotifier/docu/mandatory-parameters.md

 ### JIRA_USERS_TO_IGNORE (optional)

-Value example: `'["any.jira.user.key","another.jira.user.key"]'`
+Value example: `'["any.jira.account_id","another.jira.account_id"]'`

-Prevent sending any notifications to the users listed by their jira user-key.
+Prevent sending any notifications to the users listed by their jira account_id.

 This is optional.
 Default value: `'[]'`